Canonical Transformation Path to Gauge Theories of Gravity: Canonical field equations: arbitrary

 the consistency relation~(\ref{eq:consistency}) for the Hamiltonian~(\ref{eq:H-dyn-post}) emerges as

 and thus represents a generalized Einstein equation.
-The scalar (spin-$0$) field contributes to the source merely via its energy-momentum tensor terms, whereas the vector (spin-$1$) field contributes in addition with the first two terms on the right-hand side of Eq.~(\ref{eq:final}).
+The scalar (spin-$0$) field contributes to the source merely via its \emph{metric} energy-momentum tensor terms, whereas the vector (spin-$1$) field contributes in addition with the first two terms on the right-hand side of Eq.~(\ref{eq:final}), which sum up to the \emph{canonical} energy-momentum tensor $\theta\indices{_{\xi}^{\alpha}}$.
 So, for systems with only scalar fields, the right-hand side of Eq.~(\ref{eq:final}) reduces to that of the Einstein equation.

 Without the term proportional to the coupling constant $g_{1}$, the left-hand side of Eq.~(\ref{eq:final}) reduces to the Einstein tensor.
-The coupling constants $g_{1}$ and $g_{2}$ contained in~(\ref{eq:H-dyn-post}) can be expressed in terms of the cosmological constant $\Lambda$ and the gravitational constant $G$ as~\footnote{ As a consequence of the particular definition of $\HCd_{\mathrm{Dyn}}$ from Eq.~(\ref{eq:H-dyn-post}), the coupling constant in front of the quadratic Riemann tensor terms in Eq.~(\ref{eq:final}) is fixed.
-In our forthcoming paper, we investigate a generalization of $\HCd_{\mathrm{Dyn}}$, which introduces a third additional coupling constant $g_{3}$ and hence allows more flexibility in the relations between $g_{1}$, $G$, and $\Lambda$.}
+The coupling constants $g_{1}$ and $g_{2}$ contained in~(\ref{eq:H-dyn-post}) can be expressed in terms of the cosmological constant $\Lambda$ and the gravitational constant $G$ as~\footnote{ As a consequence of the particular definition of $\HCd_{\mathrm{Gr}}$ from Eq.~(\ref{eq:H-dyn-post}), the coupling constant in front of the quadratic Riemann tensor terms in Eq.~(\ref{eq:final}) is fixed.
+In our forthcoming paper, we investigate a generalization of $\HCd_{\mathrm{Gr}}$, which introduces a third additional coupling constant $g_{3}$ and hence allows more flexibility in the relations between $g_{1}$, $G$, and $\Lambda$.}

 Solutions of the field equation for particular systems $\HCd_{0}$, namely for Klein-Gordon, Maxwell, and Proca systems, will be discussed in detail in our subsequent paper~\cite{struckmeier17b}.

 Whether or not our theory can provide new insights with respect to the dark matter issue remains to be clarified.